 Full Tilt & PokerStars US Players Real Money FAQ

-We are also aware that US poker players have many questions regarding the current situation in 2013.
-Therefore, we have done our best to provide you with the answers to the most common questions US players might have regarding playing at Full Tilt Poker and PokerStars (and other sites which have also blocked US players).
+We are aware that US poker players have many questions regarding the current situation in 2017.
+Therefore, we have done our best to provide you with the answers to the most common questions US online poker players might have regarding playing at Full Tilt Poker and PokerStars (and other sites which have also blocked US players).

-What about player cashier balances in Full Tilt and PokerStars?
+What about player balances on Full Tilt and PokerStars?

 I am a US player.
 Can I withdraw my real money balance from Full Tilt Poker or PokerStars?

 Yes you can.
 While the websites and the government have both stated that they don’t want to block withdrawals, US banks have stopped processing transactions by the poker sites.
 However, US players are able to recover their balances by applying directly through the DOJ who is processing US player withdrawals from these sites.

 Can US players make deposits at Full Tilt and PokerStars?

 No. US players can't add money into their account.
 You won’t be allowed to play for real money and you will also be blocked from withdrawing it.
 So it makes no sense for US online poker players to make any deposits at these poker sites.
 Indeed, both Full Tilt and PokerStars have implemented software gateways which can detect and block anyone from the US downloading their software and depositing money.

 Can USA players still play other online poker for real money in 2017?

 Yes, there are still numerous online poker sites that accept US players and allow them to play for real money.
 Thanks to recent regulation in Nevada and New Jersey a selection of real money online poker sites are now licensed in the US.
 Check out the US poker sites page or the poker rooms listed in our top list above for some of the best.